yakirifrah/book-store/README.md

 # To do
- - [x] Adding mobx/redux to mange state app
+ - [x] Add mobx/redux to mange state app
+ - [ ] Add pagination on server side && client side
- - [ ] Bug fixes and perfomance improvements
+ - [ ] Bug fixes and performance improvements
- - [ ] Imorove the UX  & UI
+ - [ ] Improve the UX  & UI